ls2716/Pufferfish_DLoM_2024/README.md

 )
 ```

 That is apart from input dimension with 28x28 and output dimension 10, hidden_dimension was 128.
+There were 4 hidden layers.

 The corresponding low rank model was:
 ```bash